 Unless the context requires otherwise, references in this Annual Report on Form 10-K to "we," "our," "us," "the Company" and "Bio-Path" refer to Bio-Path Holdings, Inc. and its subsidiary.
-Bio-Path Holdings, Inc. is sometimes referred to herein as "Bio-Path Subsidiary."
+Bio-Path Holdings, Inc.'s wholly-owned subsidiary, Bio-Path, Inc., is sometimes referred to herein as "Bio-Path Subsidiary."